Icinga/icinga2/doc/1-about.md

 depending on an upstream link port (as service) are not a problem anymore.
 No more additional parents settings - host dependencies already define the host parent relationship required for network reachability calculations.
+Set parent host/services based on [host/service custom attributes](#dependencies-apply-custom-attributes)
+generated from your cloud inventory or CMDB and make your dependency rules simple and short.

 * [Recurring Downtimes](#recurring-downtimes)